MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Predicting Out-of-Distribution Generalization; Frequency Analysis.
   - <details><summary>Digest</summary> There still is no clear understanding of the conditions on OOD data and model properties that are required to observe effective robustness.
 We approach this issue by conducting a comprehensive empirical study of diverse approaches that are known to impact OOD robustness on a broad range of natural and synthetic distribution shifts of CIFAR-10 and ImageNet.
 In particular, we view the "effective robustness puzzle" through a Fourier lens and ask how spectral properties of both models and OOD data influence the corresponding effective robustness.

+- Predicting is not Understanding: Recognizing and Addressing Underspecification in Machine Learning. [[paper]](https://arxiv.org/abs/2207.02598)
+  - Damien Teney, Maxime Peyrard, Ehsan Abbasnejad. *ECCV 2022*
+  - Key Word: Out-of-Distribution Generalization; Underspecification; Ensembles; Feature Diversity.
+  - <details><summary>Digest</summary> We formalize the concept of underspecification and propose a method to identify and partially address it.
+We train multiple models with an independence constraint that forces them to implement different functions.
+They discover predictive features that are otherwise ignored by standard empirical risk minimization (ERM), which we then distill into a global model with superior OOD performance.
+Importantly, we constrain the models to align with the data manifold to ensure that they discover meaningful features.
+We demonstrate the method on multiple datasets in computer vision (collages, WILDS-Camelyon17, GQA) and discuss general implications of underspecification.
+Most notably, in-domain performance cannot serve for OOD model selection without additional assumptions.

 - Neural Networks and the Chomsky Hierarchy. [[paper]](https://arxiv.org/abs/2207.02098) [[code]](https://github.com/deepmind/neural_networks_chomsky_hierarchy)
   - Grégoire Delétang, Anian Ruoss, Jordi Grau-Moya, Tim Genewein, Li Kevin Wenliang, Elliot Catt, Marcus Hutter, Shane Legg, Pedro A. Ortega.
   - Key Word: Chomsky Hierarchy; Out-of-Distribution Generalization;